Robert Swan – Mission to Save Antarctica

 We think of the Arctic and Antarctica as being all round cold places, but NASA and the National Snow and Ice Data Center have reported sea ice declining at a rate of 13.2% per decade, with the lowest rates recorded in 2012.
 Despite numerous groups and councils dedicated to the preservation and sustainability of these environments, we all have to take part in the effort to reduce the effect of climate change on our planet.
 After all, it is our planet – another generation, another people, are not able to act for us.
 It’s very much up to us.

-In response to the severe environmental issues that our world faces today, Robert and Barney will return to Antarctica in November 2020 to lead a sea expedition to the Antarctic with 100 young leaders from across the planet and renew our focus on this strategic hotspot of climate change.
-Robert believes that if we train the next generation of leaders and provide them with the proper tools and leadership coaching then we can stop the environmental degradation that is occurring.
+In response to the severe environmental issues that our world faces today, Robert Swan and Barney Swan will return to Antarctica in November 2021 to lead a sea expedition to the Antarctic with 100 young leaders from across the planet and renew our focus on this strategic hotspot of climate change.
+Robert Swan believes that if we train the next generation of leaders and provide them with the proper tools and leadership coaching then we can stop the environmental degradation that is occurring.

 Trip to Antarctica